kaspermunch/PopulationGenomicsCourse/Cluster/README.md

 The project folder `populationgenomics` has the following folders:

 - `instructor_data`: This links to a folder under the git repository [PopulationGenomicsCourse](https://github.com/kaspermunch/PopulationGenomicsCourse).
-This folder holds all the intermediary files needed for building the files that the students need
+The folder contains the original and intermediary files needed for building the files that the students need for the exercises.
 - `data` is the folder where the student finds the data files he/she needs for the exercises.
 This folder will contain symlinks to the few required files in the instructor_data folder.
 - `software`: builds and binaries for LDhat and PSMC
 - `people`: teachers and instructors folders